yu-ming-chen/tp/docs/DeveloperGuide.md

 ## 4. Implementation

 ### 4.1.
 State
-This section describes on the concept of `State` in NUSave.
+This section provides context on how `State` affects how commands are parsed by parsers in NUSave.

-Commands are parsed by different types of parsers based on the current state of NUSave.
+The `Logic` component in NUSave relies on data stored in `State` to decide which parser in NUSave will take control of the execution of commands.

 ![Delete Command Activity Diagram](images/DeleteCommandActivityDiagram.png) Figure 4.1.1.
 Figure of Delete Command Activity Diagram